Munster Mansion: 1964: The Munsters TV series

+After production of The Munsters in 1966 and the film Munster, Go Home, the house was stripped of its trees, gates and other landscape dressing.
+The set became known as the Munster Mansion, but that name was never used in the show.

 After The Munsters

-Universal had replaced its entire front lot, and the Munster house, among other sets, were relocated to the backlot on "Colonial Street".
+Universal replaced its entire front lot, and the Munster house, among other sets, were relocated to the backlot on "Colonial Street".
 Although the house was used for the television movie The Munsters' Revenge only close-up shots of windows and the side garden exterior were possible, with stock footage from the previous 1966 movie Munster, Go Home used for long shots as the house had undergone several changes.

 Throughout the early part of the 80s the house was renovated again and became more modern.
 The most notable changes were the removal of the architectural details added for The Munsters, including the gingerbread gable over the second-story center window and the replacement of the columns and railings of the widow's walk tower.
 The original first floor front porch was replaced with a larger wrap-around porch.

 The house then fell into a state of severe disrepair and by 1987 was unable to be used for the original TV pilot of The Munsters Today.
 Stock footage was again used from Munster, Go Home.
 The house, after production had ceased on The Munsters Today, appeared in many films and TV shows again – including The 'Burbs, Dragnet and on the TV series Coach starring Craig T. Nelson.

 In the mid-2000s, for the second season of Desperate Housewives, the second floor was demolished and all of the remaining architectural details on the first floor were removed.
 A new second floor was constructed with a somewhat similar design, changing the original mansard gable into a gambrel gable, reflecting a more Dutch Colonial Revival architectural style.